Dreaming381/lsss-wip/README.md

 prefabs can be put together.
 A fun starting place is to try and create a custom faction with its own kind of ships.

-There are a few planned aspects not present in these scenes:
+There are a few originally planned aspects not present in these scenes:

--   Interiors for spawn graphics
+-   A secondary spawning world where spawned ships fly through the wormhole effect to enter the space battle
 -   Asteroid fields
 -   Space stations (provide spatial reference and interconnected hangars for interior combat)